domRiddle/ASF/V3-Migration.md

 - Copy entire `config` directory from ASF V2 into new location, overwrite existing files.
 - Run `ArchiSteamFarm`.

-If you need/want to regenerate your configs, feel free to use our new ConfigGenerator.
+If you need/want to regenerate your configs, feel free to use our new **[ConfigGenerator](https://github.com/JustArchi/ArchiSteamFarm/wiki/V3-Migration#config-generator-was-rewritten)**.